-“We are the modern generation of the world, with endless innovation and discovery where each and every person is in search of opportunities.
+“We are the modern generation of the world, with endless innovation and discovery where every person is in search of opportunities.
 Once he gets the opportunity, he struggles to prove himself with his limit-less preparation as we have endless competitors, where every little effort leads us to win or lose.
 Make a choice “Will I or I Will,” says LEAD Alumni Nithya, from Kakatiya Sandbox, Nizamabad, Telangana.

 The villagers of Amruthapoor (Nizamabad, Telangana) were too cool and most of the people coordinated with us, but few people refused to answer our questions.
 After they were convinced they too made our task easier.
-My experience was to great, I have learned many things from the project like how to handle people and how to convince them.
+My experience was too great, I have learned many things from the project like how to handle people and how to convince them.
 Through this project, I have won the BEST PROJECT AWARD.
-When my project was showcased in Yuva summit 2019, everyone was eager to know what the project is about and appreciated the teamwork and the achievement.
-I really felt proud of myself and my team.
+When my project was showcased at Yuva summit 2019, everyone was eager to know what the project is about and appreciated the teamwork and the achievement.
+I felt proud of myself and my team.

 My other initiative was ‘Career guidance’ which turned out to be a great success.
-It was done under the guidance of Nirmaan team.
+It was done under the guidance of the Nirmaan team.
 It reached out to around 900 students in different localities of Nizamabad and Kamareddy.
 Through this, I have received the ‘BEST IMPACTFUL PROJECT’ award.

 It’s a package of learning along with frolic activities.
-I really enjoyed the journey of 14 days by connecting with new people and building networks.
+I enjoyed the journey of 14 days by connecting with new people and building networks.
 The 14 days were precise and very challenging.
 It is the best journey to learn and become a better person than earlier.
 Each day came up with great experience and encouragement to do the level best.
 Every day my energy level was elevating.
 I started my life journey in the year 1999, but I believe that my true journey was started in the year 2017.
 This journey got me new friends, new relations as brothers, sisters, purely a family.

-Here, I struggled, faced problems, but still I achieved something more than expected.
+Here, I struggled, faced problems, but still, I achieved something more than expected.
 “This was my best part where I met strangers which turned to teammates, teammates to friends, and friends to the family.”

 I even have completed my internship in LEAD as,

-Social Media Intern at LEAD, Deshpande Foundation, Nizamabad |Jan-Mar 2019.
+- Social Media Intern at LEAD, Deshpande Foundation, Nizamabad |Jan-Mar 2019.

-Blogger and Content Writer at Kakatiya Sandbox, Deshpande Foundation, Nizamabad | Jun-Dec 2018.
+- Blogger and Content Writer at Kakatiya Sandbox, Deshpande Foundation, Nizamabad | Jun-Dec 2018.

 I have enjoyed my internship as well as I have learned a lot.
 My experience was so great.
-Sometimes it was very hard, but I never quit from the internship.
+Sometimes it was very hard, but I never quit the internship.
 I got every single learning from its roots to branches.
 Even the superiors supported me in every aspect where I felt low sometimes.
 Those days were a wonderful part of my life.

 My message to all LEADers.

-I suggest not to give up on this journey and you will get many fruitful results at the end.
+I suggest not to give up on this journey and you will get many fruitful results in the end.
 I was not strong earlier, but today I came to the position of being independent.
 I got opportunities to work as an intern with LEAD and also with local companies.
 I have also secured a job in two MNC’s recently, and it’s only because of the skills I gained from LEAD that made me add more points to my resume.

-It’s really an inspirational journey of Miss.
+It’s an inspirational journey of Miss.
 Nithya, Alumni of LEAD.
 We wish you all the best for your future and career.